Flight data APIs (AirLabs / Aviationstack / AeroDataBox / OpenSky)

 | Everything, willing to pay | Aviationstack ($10/mo entry tier) |

-You can configure all three at once — TravStats cascades through them in priority order until one returns a usable result.
+You can configure all four at once — TravStats cascades through them in priority order until one returns a usable result.

 How TravStats uses them